 More ideas for getting your records are at the Center on Medical Record Rights and Privacy, based at Georgetown University's Health Policy Institute.
 This work was funded by National Library of Medicine Grant G13 LM 8312.

-The U.S. Office of Civil Rights indicates that HIPAA regulations do not include medical record retention requirements.
+The U.S. Office of Civil Rights for the U.S. Department of Health and Human Services indicates that HIPAA regulations do not include medical record retention requirements.

 - In the United States, you are entitled to information in your medical record according to the Federal law.

 - The actual record may belong to the health care provider or the practice, according to Privacy and Security Rules.

 - You have the right to ensure the information in your record is correct.
 If you find an error, you can ask a health care provider to correct the information.